Cryptshift/LetMeSleep/README.md

 # LetMeSleep
-This application project allows for a discord message to be sent to someone who is NOT LETTING YOU SLEEP.
-Well, rather then are being a bit to loud, maybe playing league or smth.
-It will send them a messasge through discord with the decibels that they are emitting and tell them to be quiet!
+This project allows for a discord message to be sent to someone who is NOT LETTING YOU SLEEP.
+Well,  if they are being a bit too loud, perhaps playing league or somthing.
+It will send them a message through discord with the decibels that they are emitting and tell them to be quiet!
 Very useful if you have roommates or live in an apartment.